 Please feel free to peruse the various sub-sections of the Family Law Heading in this website (custody, access, child support, spousal support, division of property, divorce, domestic agreements, the court process, out of court settlements), to educate yourself on Canadian Family Law.

 I am available to answer any questions you may have.
-Contact my offices (613.841.9099 x 1 or firstname.lastname@example.org) at any time to schedule a free no commitment initial consultation.
+Contact my offices (613.841.9099 or firstname.lastname@example.org) at any time to schedule an initial consultation.

 I am here to help.